jesse-r-s-hines/ShellAdventure/README.md

 ```

 ## Using Custom Docker Images
-If you want to customize the environment the student will be placed in, install or remove commands, or add preexisting files you can make *Shell Adventure* use a different Docker image by specifying the name and tag of the image you want to use in the config file.
+If you want to customize the environment the student will be placed in, install or remove commands, or add pre-existing files you can make *Shell Adventure* use a different Docker image by specifying the name and tag of the image you want to use in the config file.
 You can use any image that is available on [Docker Hub](https://hub.docker.com/), or make your own custom images by making your own Dockerfile and building the image (see Docker's [docs](https://docs.docker.com/engine/reference/builder/)).

 The `USER` of the image will be used as the student, and the `WORKDIR` of the image will be used as the student's "home".
 The `CMD` of the image should run the shell.
 Normally this will be `bash`, but you can also use a different shell application if you want.
 (Currently there are some minor issues using shells other than bash so use at your own risk.)